 Payment Methods

 We found that most commodity brokers in this space support payment methods above and beyond just a bank wire.
-For example, both Capital.com and eToro not only accept debit and credit cards, but a range of e-wallets too.
+For example, Capital.com not only accepts debit and credit cards, but a range of e-wallets too.

 Customer Service